Inflation in light of ACT/SPT: A new perspective from Weyl gravity

 As can be seen, it provides an inflaton candidate $\Phi$ and a vector dark matter candidate $\overline w_\mu$ coupled with $\Phi$.
 Since negative $\zeta$ leads to $m_W^2<0$, we only focus on the $\zeta>0$ case in this work.

-{\it Models} — In this framework, the curvature term $F(\hat R,\phi)$ determines the configuration of the effective potential $V(\Phi)$, which can be derived from Eqs.~(\ref{fixgauge}), (\ref{Vphi}), and (\ref{phi2}), albeit the analytic expression may be unavailable for some complex cases.
-With these equations, one can readily verify the conclusions we mentioned earlier: the purely geometric case $F=\alpha\hat R^2$ is equivalent to a cosmological constant, and an additional scalar $\phi$ is able to make the model dynamical, leading to a slight deviation from the scale-invariant spectrum.
+{\it Models} — In this framework, $F(\hat R,\phi)$ determines the configuration of the effective potential $V(\Phi)$, which can be derived from Eqs.~(\ref{fixgauge}), (\ref{Vphi}), and (\ref{phi2}), albeit the analytic expression may be unavailable for some complex cases.
+With these equations, one can readily verify the conclusions we mentioned earlier: the purely geometric case $F=\alpha\hat R^2$ is equivalent to a cosmological constant, and an additional scalar $\phi$ is able to make the model dynamical, leading to an inflation model.

 A straightforward attempt is to introduce a polynomial extension,